birdday/Git_Practice/README.md

 # READ ME
 Hey!
 Practice using git and github with this repo.
-I would not recommending storing anything important here.
+I would not store anything important here.

 Consider updating this README with notes on git, or whatever else you think should go here.
+Also, don't forget to get into the habit of adding comments/titles to commits.

-Good luck and enjoy.
+Good luck and enjoy!